LorenzoLotti-Remira/WildcardsUtilities/README.md

 fisc databases --help
 fisc group --help
 ```
-Every option has a description that describes, if it's an input what is needed, else what the option does.
+Every option has a description that describes what it does, if it's an input what is needed to execute it.

 Some General Examples
 ```bash